Inspiaaa/BfInterpreter/README.md

 # Execute a string directly, prints "Hello World!"
 bfi r -c "->+>>>+>>-[++++++[>+++++++++>+++++>+<<<-]<+]>>.>--.->++..>>+.>-[>.<<]>[>]<<+."

+# Silent: Prevents the program from outputting any text, useful for benchmarking
+bfi r -f examples/hanoi.bf -s

 # Prints the instructions of the optimized code in the console.